De-Qua/map-style/README.md

 Using default info maputnik exposes itself on the port 8000, but you should be able to change with `--port something_else`.

+## Changing the font for openmaptile server
+Use the python code, we had problem using a normal editor for some formatting.
+The python code needs two json files (one from openmaptile, `basic_style.json`, and one from us, `dequa_style.json`, keep the config stuff from the basic and switch the layers that actually controls the design)

 ## Fonts
 Install Inter Font (Google Font)